 Update Current Profile Save as New Profile Delete Current Profile Help...
-Learn more Gap Analysis Matrix about the Gap Analysis Matrix
+Learn more about the Gap Analysis Matrix Gap Analysis Matrix

 Heat Map

 Getting to know the Heatmap

 Introducing the Heatmap

 A Heat Map is a type of chart that can be used to visualize data in two dimensions.
 It uses the color of rectangles to indicate a dimension of the data and the relative size of the rectangles to indicate another dimension.
 They are typically used to create compelling representations of data for strategic or tactical decision making.
 They can be used at any level of a repository from strategic architecture down to Technology architectures.

-Where to find the Heatmap
+Heatmap

-Double-click on Chart element | Chart Details | Source > Package

 Usage of the Heatmap

 Heatmaps are typically used to create compelling representations of data for strategic or tactical decision making.
 They can be used with Requirements to indicate the statuses of a group of requirements and, if the metrics are available, the estimated implementation cost of each requirement.
 They could be used with an application or technology inventory to show the prevalence of technologies.
 For example, which applications were developed in a particular language or run on a particular operating system.

 Options for the Heatmap

 As an alternative to specifying the parameters of the Heat Map in the fields on the 'Package' tab, you can select the 'Custom SQL' tab and create a customized Heat Map using SQL.
 You still specify the chart type in the 'Type' field, but the other dialog fields are grayed out.

 Learn more about the Heatmap

 Heat Maps

 Import and Export Spreadsheets

 Import and Export Spreadsheets

-Introducing

-Import and
+Introducing Import and Export Spreadsheets

-Export

-Spreadsheets

 This facility is a useful mechanism to import Requirements that have been defined in a Spreadsheet or a Word Processor table into Enterprise Architect.
 Once in Enterprise Architect the Requirements can be managed and traced to elements such as business drivers and Scenarios and Components.
 Alternatively Requirements in Enterprise Architect can be exported to a Spreadsheet for the purposes of providing them to a third party or for some type of numerical or statistical analysis.
 The mapping between fields in the Spreadsheet and the analogous properties in Enterprise Architect is completely configurable using a specification.

-For more detailed information exchange, the Microsoft Office Add-In (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex
+For more detailed information exchange, the MDG Link for Microsoft Office (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex

 Requirements.